 Through the development of chemically bonded diamond tip drill bits (called Longyear Bits), the company saw a 23 per cent increase in metres drilled per hour at the mine.

 Drill bits previously used at the project had resulted in performance of 22 centimetres per minute of penetration and an average 180-metre bit life over a three-month period.

 Over the course of three months, the use of Longyear Green Bits saw penetration rates increase to an average of 26 centimetres per minute while bit life increased by 98 per cent to 356 metres per bit.
 Longyear Yellow and Red Bits were later used to drive further production increases at the site.

-Another technical project involved the integration of Boart Longyear’s in-house drill control interface (DCi) system for safer and more efficient operation of the company’s LM Series drill rigs at BHP’s Olympic Dam.
+Another technical project involved the integration of Boart Longyear’s in-house drill control interface (DCi) system for safer and more efficient operation of the company’s LM Series drill rigs at a mining site in South Australia.

 The DCi was used in combination with LM75 drill rigs to drill a total of 5726.3 metres over a six-month period, an increase of 907.7 metres over the previous six months and a cost improvement of $US2.90 per metre drilled.

 These efficiency gains were made partially possible by the DCi’s integration of programmable logic controllers (PLC) system, allowing supervisors semi-autonomous freedom to arrange drilling parameters.